amitnovick/catalog/README.md

-# Catalog - Better Structure for Your Files
+# Catalog - A Better Structure for Your Files

 ## About